PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/Python for MATLAB Programmers.md

 >>> avg = stat.mean(x)
 ```

-When you import a module, *all* of the functions it contains will be registered.
+-   When you import a module, *all* of the functions it contains will be registered.
 This means that a .py file can contain multiple functions, and all will
 register.
 Specific functions in a module can be imported with, e.g.,
 ```python
 >>> from statistics import mean
 ```

     The above will register the mean() function but will not register the module
 name.

-On startup, Python loads the modules of its standard library.
+-   On startup, Python loads the modules of its standard library.
 The following list
 comprehension will print the set of currently imported modules:
 ```python
 >>> import sys
 >>> [str(m) for m in sys.modules]
 ```

-To determine which functions are defined in module, use the built-in dir()
+-   To determine which functions are defined in module, use the built-in dir()
 function.
 For example:
 ```python
 >>> import sys
 >>> dir(sys)
 ```
    We'll skip the output here, as it is lengthy.

 To install packages, a utility called 'pip' is recommended.
-Here's how to run it
+Here's how to use pip
 to install the matplotlib package.

 Find pip.exe on your computer; this executable should have installed as part of